 People often notice new spots 10 to 14 days after the skin is cut, scratched, rubbed, or severely sunburned (Koebner phenomenon).
 Psoriasis can also be activated by infections, such as strep throat, and by certain medicines (beta blockers, lithium, etc.).
 Flare-ups sometimes occur in the winter, as a result of dry skin and lack of sunlight.
-Winters in Canada can be particularly harsh for patients with psoriasis; Toronto Dermatology Centre offers phototherapy all year round, although winter time is certainly the most popular time for this treatment.
+Winters in Canada can be particularly harsh for patients with psoriasis; Toronto Dermatology Centre offers phototherapy (OHIP covered/no charge) all year round, although winter time is certainly the most popular time for this treatment.

 Types of Psoriasis